Metro Atlanta: Roads and freeways

 Atlanta is served by three major interstate highways.
 Including tributaries, they are the following:

 (Note: The cities used below are also the control cities used for the Metro Atlanta Bypass/I-285 signs entering from the suburbs.)

-Interstate 75 passes through from Macon to the south, and from Chattanooga to the north.
-Interstate 575 is a spur which merges with I‑75 near Kennesaw.
+I-75 passes through from Macon to the south, and from Chattanooga to the north.
+I-575 is a spur which merges with I‑75 near Kennesaw.
 I‑575 serves northeast portions of Cobb County and a large portion of Cherokee County.
 It ends in Ball Ground.
-Interstate 675 is a route which connects I‑75 in Henry County to I‑285 in southern Dekalb County.
+I-675 is a route which connects I‑75 in Henry County to I‑285 in southern Dekalb County.
 Most of the corridor is within Clayton County.

-Interstate 85 passes through from Montgomery on the southwest and from Greenville on the northeast.
-I-75 merges with I-85 to form the Downtown Connector from the Brookwood Interchange, just north of Midtown Atlanta, to just south of the Lakewood Freeway in south Atlanta.
-Interstate 185 is a spur which merges with I‑85 in LaGrange and stretches southward to Columbus.
-Interstate 985 is a spur which merges with I‑85 in Suwanee and serves the northern suburbs of Gwinnett and Hall Counties.
+I-85 passes through from Montgomery on the southwest and from Greenville on the northeast.
+I-75 merges with I-85 to form the Downtown Connector from the Brookwood Interchange, just north of Midtown Atlanta, to just south of the Lakewood Freeway in South Atlanta.
+I-185 is a spur which merges with I‑85 in LaGrange and stretches southward to Columbus.
+I-985 is a spur which merges with I‑85 in Suwanee and serves the northern suburbs of Gwinnett and Hall counties.
 It terminates just northeast of Gainesville.

-Interstate 285 is the beltway which encircles the city and its immediate eastern suburbs.
+I-285 is the beltway which encircles the city and its immediate eastern suburbs.
 It is commonly known as the Perimeter.
-I‑285 passes through Clayton, Cobb, Fulton, and DeKalb Counties.
+I‑285 passes through Clayton, Cobb, Fulton, and DeKalb counties.

-Interstate 20 passes through from Birmingham to the west and from Augusta to the east.
+I-20 passes through from Birmingham to the west and from Augusta to the east.
 It serves Douglasville, the major suburb west of Atlanta.
 It serves Lithonia and Conyers to the east.

 Atlanta is also served by several other freeways, in addition to the interstate highways, including:

-Georgia 400 is the main corridor serving the north-central suburbs, and was the only toll road in the metropolitan Atlanta area.
+Route 400 is the main corridor serving the north-central suburbs, and was the only toll road in the metropolitan Atlanta area.
 As of November 23, 2013, the tolls ended and the toll plazas were demolished.
 It reaches into the northern portion of Fulton County and gradually turns northeast before entering Forsyth County.
 The controlled-access portion terminates just northeast of the city of Cumming.
 To the south, it terminates and merges into southbound I‑85 just south of the Buckhead business district.
 Cumming/Dahlonega is used on I‑285 as the northbound sign, and Atlanta/Buckhead as the southbound.
 From I‑85 northbound, it uses Buckhead/Cumming.